cyanwaves-audio/Weyland-Synth/README.md

 The project includes the synthesizer firmware, USB MIDI host firmware, wiring documentation, component list, and files for the custom 3D-printed enclosure.

-Weyland DOS-1 was designed as a complete playable instrument rather than a development board experiment: all synthesis parameters have dedicated physical controls, while a minimal OLED interface displays the current MIDI mode, oscillator range, and LFO assignment.
+Weyland DOS-1 was designed as a complete playable instrument rather than a development board experiment: all user-adjustable synthesis parameters have dedicated physical controls, while the OLED displays the current MIDI source, waveform, oscillator range, LFO assignment, parameter values, and a live scope of the final audio output.

 ## Features